myhdl/site-myhdl/index.md

 <h1> Design hardware with Python</h1>
 <p class="lead">
-MyHDL turns Python into a hardware description and verification language, providing hardware engineers with unprecedented power.
+MyHDL turns Python into a hardware description and verification language, providing hardware engineers with the power of the Python ecosystem.
 </p>
     </div>
 </div>